Paul-Borisov/react-azure-open-ai-chat-web-part-spfx/README.md

 - [back to the top](#table-of-content)

 This is the simplest and least secure setup.
-You will not be able to use the Private Chat sharing feature unless you approve the corresponding [SPFx permissions](#spfx-permissions).
+You will not be able to use the Private Chat sharing and People Search features unless you approve the corresponding [SPFx permissions](#spfx-permissions).

 **Prerequisites**: